-5.1 Chemical Biological, Radiological, Nuclear (CBRN) Weapons
+5.1 Chemical Biological, Radiological Nuclear Weapons

-No specific hazard sources were documented in the Defense Occupational and Environmental Health Readiness System (DOEHRS) or the Military Exposure Surveillance Library (MESL) from 01 January 2015 through 31 December 2015 (References 1 and 5).
+No specific hazard sources were documented in the Defense Occupational and Environmental Health Readiness System (DOEHRS), or the Military Exposure Surveillance Library (MESL) from 1 January 2014 through 31 December 2015 timeframe (References 1 and 5).

-5.2 Depleted Uranium (DU)
+5.2 Depleted Uranium

-No specific hazard sources were documented in the DOEHRS or MESL from 01 January 2015 through 31 December 2015 (References 1 and 5).
+No specific hazard sources were documented in the DOEHRS, or MESL 1 January 2014 through 31 December 2015 timeframe (References 1 and 5).